Why every agent or broker needs a real estate app

 "The more functionality you have, the more complicated it gets for the user to understand," said Andy Madan, the lead iOS developer at Real Estate Webmasters.

-"This problem exists on desktop websites too but is significantly amplified on mobile devices.
+"This problem exists on desktop websites too but it's amplified on mobile devices.
 Because of size constraints, apps have to focus on what users want or need the most.
-There's simply no room for excess or fluff."
+There's no room for fluff."

-Without all the distractions required on a desktop or mobile site, real estate apps can focus on the goal of creating the best property search possible for each individual device.
-Every feature and function is created and optimized for device-specific interactions, and that results in a stronger user experience.
+Without the distractions required on a website, real estate apps can focus on the goal of creating the best property search possible for each individual device.
+Every feature and function is created and optimized for device-specific interactions, resulting in a stronger user experience.

 "When we build real estate apps, we intentionally construct every element and consider it within the mobile context.
 We're constantly thinking about how the user is going to interact with each element on their device and optimize the app for the micro-moments that intuitively guide our decisions.
 Significant time and care are put into user experience and, as a result, native apps are easier to use and understand than mobile sites," said Andy.